jonstokes/irongrid/README.md

 Note that the above is a vastly simplified version of what actually goes on, but it provides a good place to start.

+In general, I've tried to achieve the following division of labor with the above arrangement:

+1. Stretched.io -- this is a generic web crawling platform that can crawl any type of page, and create a set of JSON objects from it.
+2. IronGrid -- this platform uses stretched.io to crawl product listings from retail sites.
+So it embodies some domain-specific knowldge about listings, products, site catalog pages, shipping costs, and so on.
+It could theoretically be used to crawl retail sites in any domain, as I'ved tried (but not yet completely succeeded) in pulling out any firearm-specific code from it.
+3. Ironsights-sites -- this repo is supposed to distill all of the firearm-specific knowlege into one place.
+So IronGrid uses the scripts and YAML in this repo to do things like identify calibers, bullet weights, and so on.

+So you can see that IronGrid uses stretched.io to crawl retail sites and pull product listings, and ironsights-sites configures and uses both IronGrid and stretched.io to specifically crawl firearm-related websites and extract relevant data about products from the listings.

+A different repo similar to ironsights-sites could configure and use both stretched.io and IronGrid to crawl other types of retail sites, like survival food, fly fishing, etc.

 ### Setup

 1. Clone the repo